 Gluten-Free Chicken Noodle Soup.
-This soup is a delicious comfort food.
-It’s on plan with Trim Healthy Mama and is low-carb.
+This soup is delicious comfort food.

-(Some links in this post are affiliate links which means I earn a percentage, at no cost to you, when you purchase.
+(Some links in this post are affiliate links.
 See my disclosure policy here.)

 You can use canned broth and chicken for this recipe if you’d like, or you make your own broth and cooked chicken with the recipe that I put in the notes below.